carlosoliveiracacia/website/docs/_sources/resume.rst.txt

 | University of Aveiro, Aveiro, Portugal
 | **PhD candidate / Researcher**  | Oct 2007 - Sep 2011

-* Research and Development in Micro-pattern Gaseous Detectors
-* Simulated the process of electroluminescence in noble gases achieving agreements with experimental results better than 2 % (C++ based).
+* Monte Carlo simulations of electroluminescence in noble gases achieving agreements with experimental results better than 2 %, helping the design of the next generation of massive (ton-scale) particle detectors.
-* Implemented the Energy Weighting Technique in Single Photon Counting X-ray imaging enhancing image contrast by 25 % (Matlab based).
-* Developed of algorithms and software (Matlab-based) for X- and Gamma-ray imaging.
+* Developed algorithms and software for X- and Gamma-ray imaging that have supported, since their inception, research in Medical Imaging and Particle Physic and have been leveraged to produce dozens of peer-reviewed publications.

 Patents
 -------